derek-elliott/url-shortener/README.md

-# Snip: A simple URL Shortener
+# Snip: A Simple URL Shortener

 This is a very simple URL shortener that I build in my free time while on vacation to keep busy.